jralonso/cloudformation-sample2/Readme.md

-Some notes about the project:

 # Udacity cloudformation project 2
-The zip file contains every file needed to build the stack I have used nested stacks to have a cleaner layout:
+I have used nested stacks to have a cleaner layout:
    * 0_rootstack.yml is the main file
    * 1_network.yml builds the network stack